 - The surety bond company who will issue the bond should be part of the Department of the Treasury Circular 570 list of accepted sureties

-How can I obtain a Taxable Fuel bond?
+How can I obtain an Ohio Taxable Fuel Bond?

 You will be asked to apply for this bond.